 Who Needs Short-Term Health Insurance?

-Examples of people who need temporary health insurance are listed below.
+Examples of people who need temporary medical insurance are listed below.

 - New Immigrants

-Recent US immigrants who are waiting to receive US coverage from some type of government-sponsored health plan will need a short-term health insurance plan during this period.
+Recent US immigrants who are waiting to receive US coverage from some type of government-sponsored health plan will need a short-term medical insurance plan during this period.

 - People Transitioning Between Jobs or Laid Off